 Attention all nerdy and geeky couples!
 We’ve compiled a date night list just for you!
-13 fun and nerdy date ideas for couples.
+Presenting 13 fun and nerdy date ideas you’re going to love.

 Everyone likes going out to dinner and catching a movie, but some couples have unique, niche interests that aren’t captured on the typical list of date ideas.
 This list includes ideas for both self-proclaimed nerds and the hidden nerd inside each of us.